petter-holmberg/cpp-ref/classes.md

 <a name="ValueClasses"></a>
 ### Value classes

 Value classes are intended to be used as concrete classes, not as base classes.
 They should be modeled after built-in types and usually be instantiated on the stack or as directly held members of other classes.
-[Sutter05](#Sutter05) §32
+When applicable, prefer value classes over more complicated classes and over plain data structures.
+[Stroustrup13](#Stroustrup13) §3.2.1 §6.3, [Sutter05](#Sutter05) §32

 Example: `std::vector`